Shayan-Akhavan/neural-network-image-classifier/README.md

 # neural-network-image-classifier
-simple neural network for image classification using PyTorch
+Neural network for image classification using PyTorch

 **Grayscale Images**: Each image is a single channel (grayscale) and has a size of 28x28 pixels.